-While walking the halls at work just before the July 4th holiday weekend, I overhead more than a few colleagues talking about “going to the cabin.”
+While walking the halls at work just before the July 4th holiday weekend, I overheard more than a few colleagues discussing the question “Is owning a cabin worth it?”
 Here in Minnesota, it’s not uncommon for families owning a cabin or second home “up north” to head up to the lake for weekend getaways in the summertime.

 The idea of owning a cabin getaway has had its appeal, but pesky opportunity costs always seem to get in the way.
 The season for enjoying a cabin here in the northern boundaries of the Midwest is pretty narrow: essentially from Memorial weekend to Labor Day weekend.

 With that in mind, 122,000 Minnesotan cabin owners squeeze in an average of 55 days a year to enjoy a little rustic decompression.
 Long gone are the days of the truly rustic cabin with no running water or attached toilet.
 Nowadays, buyers are demanding $250-$500K year-round new build homes as “cabins.”
 Hedonic Adaptation Alert!